 - Sudden loss of control over bodily functions, i.e., bowel control or bladder control

-If You Suspect You Witnessed a Spinal Cord Injury
+What To Do If You Have Witnessed A Spinal Cord Injury

 Spinal Cord Injury Facts